King of the Ring (1995): Storylines

 The main storyline going into the pay-per-view was the King of the Ring tournament itself.
 The first qualifying match took place at In Your House 1 where Mabel squashed Adam Bomb in the first round.
 The next First Round match took place on the May 15 edition of Raw, where Bob Holly defeated Mantaur to proceed to the Quarter-Finals.
 Razor Ramon proceeded to the Quarter-Finals on the May 20 edition of Superstars of Wrestling defeating Jacob Blu.
 Shawn Michaels was the next wrestler through to the Quarter-Finals, as he defeated King Kong Bundy on the May 22 edition of Raw.
 The next First-Round match took place on Superstars of Wrestling on May 27, where Kama defeated Duke Droese via Pinfall.
 At the beginning of the May 29 edition of Raw, WWF Intercontinental Champion Jeff Jarrett, along with The Roadie, cut a promo with Jarrett stating that he would defeat The Undertaker and advance to the Quarter-Finals of the King of the Ring tournament.
 Jarrett, however, was defeated by The Undertaker later in the night, with The Undertaker winning following a Tombstone Piledriver.
 Unlike Jarrett, The Roadie managed to advance to the Quarter-Finals, defeating Doink the Clown on the June 3 edition of Superstars of Wrestling because of a distraction from Jarrett at ringside.
-Owen Hart faced Davey Boy Smith on the June 5 edition of Raw (taped May 14, 1995 at In Your House 1) in the final First-Round match.
+Owen Hart faced Davey Boy Smith on the June 5 edition of Raw (taped May 14, 1995, at In Your House 1) in the final First-Round match.
 The match, however, went to a fifteen-minute time-limit draw.
 Because of this, neither man proceeded to the next round, and a match between Yokozuna and Lex Luger took place on the June 12 edition of Raw.
-Yokozuna won the match via countout after performing a legdrop on the arena floor.
-Even though all of the places for the Quarter-Finals were now filled, Razor Ramon suffered a legitimate rib injury suffered at a House show on June 9 in a ladder match against Jeff Jarrett meaning he could no longer compete in the tournament.
+Yokozuna won the match via countout after performing a leg drop on the arena floor.
+Even though all of the places for the Quarter-Finals were now filled, Razor Ramon suffered a legitimate rib injury at a House show on June 9 in a ladder match against Jeff Jarrett meaning he could no longer compete in the tournament.
 As a result, the final Quarter-Final place was decided moments before the pay-per-view aired.